 6. Stand beside the groom at the altar and keep the bride's ring until vows are exchanged.
 Find a safe place for the ring (and triple check that your pockets don't have holes) -- you don't want to fumble around when it's time to whip it out. - Actually add the groom's ring as well, Ann will have enough to do in dealing with me.

-duties. - Isn't this the same as number 3?
+8. Corral the other groomsmen and make sure they're performing their duties. - Isn't this the same as number 3?
 Are the other groomsmen just out of control at this point?

 9. Sign the marriage license as a witness after the ceremony, along with the maid of honor. - Another one that shouldn't be a problem.